 I know the holiday season is the busiest time of year for a lot of us.
 But color me surprised to see that big box stores are selling “handmade” gifts for giving.
-My head might have exploded a bit when I saw a cookie mix in a jar, ready made for giving.
+If you’re short on time but want to give handmade gifts, these are a snap to make.

 Looking for a healthier food gift to give?
 Try this friendship soup in a jar!